saravananpsg/healthcare_llmbot/README.md

 * Ask (once per query)
   * Insert the question and the most relevant sections into a message to GPT
   * Return GPT's

+* Similiar architecture Pipeline for reference(from Pinecone).
+Instead of pinecone, FAISS was used for vector store

 ![alt text](img/new_image.png)

 ### 2 Strategy to mitigate LLM Hallucinations: